Visit Prague by train - the old town square

 Option 1, London to Prague using the European Sleeper

 This is the easiest and most time-effective way from London to Prague.
 Take an afternoon Eurostar from London to Brussels then the thrice-weekly European Sleeper from Brussels to Prague.
-The European Sleeper launched on 26 May 2023, initially from Brussels to Berlin, but it's being extended to Prague from 25 March 2024.
+The European Sleeper launched on 26 May 2023, initially from Brussels to Berlin, but it was extended to Prague from 25 March 2024, the author was on board the inaugural train.
 London to Prague centre to centre in under 24h with one easy change in Brussels and a comfy bed for the night!

 How much does it cost?